 - Served as national counsel to a global healthcare company in multidistrict litigation involving over 12,000 claims relating to dialysis products.
 WTO helped develop national resolution strategy, identified bellwether cases, and negotiated settlement of all claims.

 - Represent Electrolux, a global leader in household and commercial appliances, in certain consumer class actions nationwide and in product liability matters filed in Colorado.

 - Bancroft v.
 Dana (Penn.
 Philadelphia C.P.
-2013) - Brought in just three weeks before jury selection, WTO won a complete defense verdict on behalf of Dana Corporation in an asbestos wrongful-death trial in Philadelphia.
+2013) - Brought in just three weeks before jury selection, WTO won a complete defense verdict for Dana Corporation in an asbestos wrongful-death trial in Philadelphia.

 - Serving as national coordinating and trial counsel to a cochlear implant manufacturer for the defense of product liability lawsuits involving a Class III medical device used to treat hearing loss.